chokes-Web-Repositories/Wubby-WikiJS/Logic.md

 > This page is incomplete and everything in this page is subject to change.
 {.is-warning}

-> true = wire is on
-> false = wire is off
->
+> This page explains advanced features, some users may not understand everything in this page.
+{.is-warning}

+# Logic
+These are blocks that allow a player with build permissions to add extra functionality to their world, these examples include:
+- [KEY] to sprint
+- [KEY] to activate ability

+and etc.
-> An input is where the wire goes into the gate, and output is where it goes out.
-If an output is "given," then that means the output wire has been turned on.
+> An input is where the gate recieves a signal from a wire connected to it
-{.is-info}
+> An output is where the gate sends a signal to a wire connected from it {.is-info}

 ## {.tabset}